RSuarezLastra/RSuarezLastra/README.md

 # Hi This is Raul Suarez 👋

 ## Who am I?
-I am a passionate Full Stack Developer with a strong love for technology and a continuous thirst for learning.
+I am a passionate Full Stack Developer with a great passion for technology and a continuous thirst for learning.
 My journey into the world of programming has been a thrilling adventure, and I find myself captivated by it with every new concept I explore 😊.

 ### What Do I do?